Get the eBook

 Deployment time: 1–2 months

-Value drivers: CSAT improvement, Efficiency gain
+CSAT improvement, efficiency gain

-Relevant metrics: High containment and FCR for mortgage-related questions, improved satisfaction with the mortgage application process.
+: High containment and FCR for mortgage-related questions, improved satisfaction with the mortgage application process.

-Transaction dispute
+12. Transaction dispute

 When a customer calls to dispute a charge on their account, the generative AI agent collects details (charge date, amount, merchant, etc.), asks the required questions ("Did you attempt to resolve with the merchant?"), ensures all necessary information is captured, and initiates the dispute process.
 This results in faster service with high accuracy and ensures fully traceable compliance with dispute procedures.